CONTEST: Prevent

-Prevent emphasises early intervention to stop vulnerable or easily susceptible individuals in society from being drawn into extremist ideologies.
-However, there is no single model for someone’s radicalisation journey, so bespoke interventions are vital to effectively reintegrate them back into wider societal ideas.
-Vulnerability to radicalisation arises from several factors like age, disability, risk of abuse or neglect.
-As radicalisation has no single pathway, the government aims to address risks early, through a multitude of avenues.
-Prevent monitors trends in radicalisation; violent and non-violent extremism, with particular attention on the rise of Islamic extremism and right-wing ideologies posing the biggest threat of terrorism in recent years.
+Prevent emphasises early intervention to stop vulnerable or easily susceptible individuals from being drawn into extremist ideologies.
+As radicalisation has no single pathway, the government aims to address risks early in several ways.

+Prevent monitors trends in radicalisation and extremism, with particular attention on the rise of Islamic extremism and right-wing ideologies.

-Prevent adopts a multi-agency approach, using local authorities, schools, healthcare providers, police, and other sectors to recognise and support individuals at risk.
+Prevent uses local authorities, schools, healthcare providers, police, and other sectors to recognise and support individuals at risk.
 Anyone, including members of the public, can refer individuals they believe to be at risk of radicalisation to Prevent.
-The Counter-Terrorism and Security Act 2015, introduced the Prevent Duty, requiring sectors including schools, local authorities, prisons, and healthcare services to embed Prevent in their safeguarding responsibilities.

 The Counter-Terrorism and Security Act 2015 created a positive duty for those working in education or health to report those who they deem at risk of radicalization.
-As of February 2015, all National Health Service (NHS) staff are required to undergo basic Prevent Awareness Training.
+All National Health Service (NHS) staff are required to undergo basic Prevent Awareness Training.
 Schools provide the educational dimension of the Prevent duty through the Citizenship lessons on the National Curriculum.
 Since July 2015, schools also have a legal responsibility to have "due regard to the need to prevent people from being drawn into terrorism" under the Prevent duty and Child Protection and Safeguarding guidelines.
-A film associated with Prevent, Reclaim Radical – Radical versus Radicalised, was released in 2017.

-Prevent funnels into Channel

 The Prevent Assessment Framework evaluates referrals, to assess if the individual is at risk of being radicalised and determine if they require intervention.

 The deradicalisation intervention programme is known as Channel.
 It is led by the police and liberal Muslim mentors.
-Individuals identified as being at risk are referred to a so-called Channel Panel, a multi-agency-based programme which is chaired by the local authority, to assess and support individuals vulnerable to radicalisation.

-Prevent is a voluntary consent-based programme offering tailored support and continued monitoring to ensure effective de-radicalisation.
-Despite the voluntary nature of Channels resulting in only 13% of Prevent referrals adopted in the year ending March 2022; of these 89% finished the program with no further concerns of radicalisation.
+Despite the voluntary nature of Channel resulting in only 13% of Prevent referrals adopted in the year ending March 2022; of these 89% finished the program with no further concerns of radicalisation.
 In 2020, 6,287 people were referred to Prevent.
 Of these, 1,424 were referred to Channel and 697 were taken on as cases for Channel.
 43% of the cases taken on by Channel were for right wing extremism and 30% for Islamic extremism.